Goodman-lab/TwoBondChem/README.md

 dataset/ folder:

-All the datasets (Type A: the first-year reactions + three reactions from Part 1A exam at Cambridge; Type B: [3+2] cycloaddition1 and Diels-Alder reaction dataset2; Type C: the Reaction Graph Depth 1 (RGD1))3 and the Green dataset).4 are available in the dataset/ folder as csv files.
+All the datasets (Type A: the first-year reactions + three reactions from Part 1A exam at Cambridge; Type B: [3+2] cycloaddition1 and Diels-Alder reaction dataset; Type C: the Reaction Graph Depth 1 (RGD1)) and the Green dataset). are available in the dataset/ folder as csv files.
 The reaction data is processed and formatted in the same style for this investigation.
 The atom-to-atom mapping numbering in the reaction SMILES is consistent for competitive pathways with the same reactants.
 There are three columns in each csv file:

 -	idx: index of the reaction
 -	code: reactions with the same code are competitive pathways (ie having the same reactants)